Skip to main content

 • The facilitation service provided by the platform to a non-taxable person will be VAT taxable at the place of the underlying service.
 The VAT on this service will not be recoverable by the non-VAT taxable person.

-• Platforms that are not covered by the deemed supplier model but do facilitate short-term rental of accommodation, will be obliged to keep records of B2B and B2C services.
+• Platforms that are not covered by the deemed supplier model but do facilitate short-term rental of accommodation, will be obliged to keep records of B2B and B2C services for 10 years from the end of the year during which the transaction was carried out.

 • Passenger transport is limited to passenger transport by road.